carlobortolan/embloy/README.md

 If a user forgets their password, they can reset it by providing their email address and following the specified procedure in the email.

+### Job posting

+Authenticated user's can create new job listings/postings (including a fitting title, a short description, a high resolution cover-image and more) and, depending on the employer's liking, also define customized CV and motivation letter requirements.
+This customization includes specifying whether a CV or a motivation letter is required for the application, and if required, employers can also indicate their preferred file formats to ensure that the applications meet the employer's expectations.

+Other users can then view these job listings and apply for the positions.

 ### Managing Applications for Available Jobs

 The system is capable of managing jobs and applications, supporting